LaurePiechaczyk/project5-coffee-shop/README.md

 Image description was also added to each image trying to describe the image well with relevant words used for SEO.

-### XSM sitemaps file
+### XML sitemaps file and Robot file
-list important page urls

-Links to information about responsible farmers was also added in order to offer the users valuable information as well as ranking higher in serches.
-External link about Arabica and Robusta.

-https://www.xml-sitemaps.com/ To do the site-maps file

-robots.txt
+Robots. txt and sitemap. xml have been added in order to help search engines better understand the website and index it correctly.

 # Web Marketing